zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 The clerk tells Orlando he also needs evidence of his citi zenship.
 “Evidence,” here, means the same as proof; evidence would be a writt en document that supports what you are saying.
 In this case, Orlando is saying  “I am a U.S. citizen,” and the clerk is telling him he has to prove tha t – he has to show that.
 “Citizenship” means, of course, belonging to a particular  country.
 Some people have dual citizenship; they are citizens of more than one co untry – two countries if it’s dual citizenship.
 I suppose you could have citizenshi p in more than two countries, it would be a little unusual

 Orlando is asked if he has ever had a passport before.
 Passports in the United States are typically issued, or given to you, and they are good for 10 years; every 10 years you have to get a new passport.
 Orlando says, “No , I haven’t (I haven’t had a passport before).”
 The clerk says, “In that case (in  this situation), you’ll need to submit a copy of your birth certificate.”
 “To  submit” (submit) means to officially give or send something to someone or to some o rganization, especially if that organization has to review or approve whatever i t is that you are sending in.
 So for example, you could submit a job applicati on.
 You could give the company an application, they would look at it and see if  they want to hire you – to have you work for them.
-The word “submit” has a couple o f different meanings in English; take a look at the Learning Guide for some mo re explanations.
+The word “submit” has a couple of different meanings in English; take a look at the Learning Guide for some mo re explanations.

 Well, the clerk is asking Orlando for his “birth certificat e.”
 This is an official piece of paper that shows your complete name, when and where  you were born, who your parents are, and typically the name of the hospital,  although that isn’t always on the birth certificate.
 Every state has its own bi rth certificate system; there is not a national birth certificate system in the U .S.
 If I wanted to get my birth certificate I would have to go back, or write – no wadays email – the Minnesota government office that takes care of birth cert ificates.
 Within a given